 If you think SUM is handy, wait til you meet SUBTOTAL.
 SUBTOTAL has so many tricks up its sleeve you’ll be mesmerised, but don’t be put off because this formula is simple.

-If you’ve ever worked with Filters or hidden rows you’ve probably wanted to find the total of a column excluding what’s hidden.
+If you’ve ever worked with hidden rows you’ve probably wanted to find the total of a column excluding what’s hidden.
 What about finding out the AVERAGE, COUNT, MAX, or MIN excluding the hidden or filtered rows?
 SUBTOTAL can do all this and more, and it’s one of the easiest formulas to get your head around.

 Excel SUBTOTAL Formula

 The syntax of the SUBTOTAL function in Excel is:

 Don’t be put off by the ever helpful syntax.
 I said this formula was and you’ll see as I translate it into English: